Are you struggling to break up with someone?

 The time after a breakup is ideal for getting into meditation.

-Because of the disarray you find yourself in, your inner barriers are more “permeable” than usual.
+Because of the emotional turmoil you are in, your inner barriers are more “permeable” than usual.
 That will make it easier for you to plunge into deeper stages of consciousness.

-Also, it will help you to deal with the pain itself.
+Also, meditation will help you deal with the pain.

 Meditation is about observing yourself.
-Whatever you feel while closing your eyes — stress, anxiety, sadness — you watch that emotion without suppressing it.
+Whatever you feel — anger, anxiety, sadness — you simply watch that emotion.

-Interestingly, by becoming an observer, that negative emotion starts to dissolve.
-What you are left with is a state of relaxed contentment, not unlike what you feel after a good cry.
+By observing it, that negative emotion starts to dissolve.
+What you are left with is a state of catharsis, not unlike what you feel after a good cry.

 15. Use the Energy

-This energy injection always happens.
 We feel we are done with one chapter in our lives and about to start another one.
 Suddenly, there is potential.
-Change seems possible.
+Change is in the air.

 16. Get Out There

-I just said you shouldn’t mindlessly party.
-However, I am all for your putting yourself back into the market.
+I just said you shouldn’t party.
+However, I am all for putting yourself out there.
 Just do so without getting intoxicated and wasting lots of time.

-What I always advise is that you learn how to talk to strangers.
-There are usually numerous times throughout the day — in line at the supermarket, on your way to the subway — when you could have a quick, flirty interaction with someone attractive.
+Learn how to talk to strangers.
+There are numerous occasions throughout the day — on your way to the subway, in line at the supermarket — when you could have a quick, flirty interaction with someone attractive.

 Granted, this is easier said than done.
-Men in particular suffer from crippling anxiety when chatting someone up.
-Women, on the other hand, are often caught up in gender roles.
+Men in particular suffer from crippling anxiety when it comes to chatting someone up.
+Women, on the other hand, are often caught up in gender stereotypes.
 “But I want him to make the first move.”

-I have seen both men and women change their lives going through this process.
+It might seem goofy, but I have seen both men and women change their lives going through this process.
+Stick to it, and it will happen for you, too.

 17. Don’t Take Them Back